CEA-LIST/adv-reid/README.md

 # Vulnerability of Person Re-Identification Models to Metric Adversarial Attacks

 This repository contains the reference source code for the paper [Vulnerability of Person Re-Identification Models to Metric Adversarial Attacks](http://openaccess.thecvf.com/content_CVPRW_2020/papers/w47/Bouniot_Vulnerability_of_Person_Re-Identification_Models_to_Metric_Adversarial_Attacks_CVPRW_2020_paper.pdf) (CVPRW'20).
-For more information, please check out our paper and our presentation.
+For more information, please check out our paper, the [presentation](https://www.youtube.com/watch?v=X0YRPxzOMR0) or the [associated blogpost](https://qbouniot.github.io/article/2020/05/06/adv_reid.html).

 As classification attacks are not applicable to re-identification, we propose different possible attacks on metric learning models depending on the number and type of guides available.
 Two particularly effective attacks stand out.
 To defend against these attacks, we adapt the adversarial training protocol for metric learning.
 Let us guide you !